Ordisoftware/Hebrew-Calendar/README.md

 >- Check and fix weekly parashah generation with Soukot.
 >- Check and Fix reminder behavior with Sim'hat Torah.

+#### 2023.04.05 - Version 10.4

+- Fix celebration day context menu for show verses item.
+- Replace on-the-fly readme.html creation with MarkDig by a generated with VS.

 #### 2023.03.03 - Version 10.3

 - Add links for ancient-hebrew.org and mechanical-translation.org (website, search words and read verses online).